Rethinking The Uniformity Metric in Self-Supervised Learning: Comparing Two Metrics

-\paragraph{On Feature Cloning Constraint~(FCC)} We further investigate the impact of feature cloning by creating multiple feature clones of the dataset, e.g., $\mathcal{D}\oplus \mathcal{D}$ and $\mathcal{D} \oplus \mathcal{D} \oplus \mathcal{D}$, corresponding to one and two times cloning, respectively.
-Figure~\ref{fig:fcc lu} demonstrates that the value of $-\mathcal{L_U}$ remains constant as the number of clones increases, which violates the inequality constraint in Equation~\ref{eq:fcc}.
-In contrast, in Figure~\ref{fig:fcc wp}, our proposed metric $-\mathcal{W}_{2}$ decreases, satisfying the constraint.
+\paragraph{On Feature Cloning Constraint} We investigate the impact of feature cloning by creating multiple feature clones of the dataset, such as $\mathcal{D}\oplus \mathcal{D}$ and $\mathcal{D} \oplus \mathcal{D} \oplus \mathcal{D}$, corresponding to one and two times cloning, respectively.
+Figure~\ref{fig:fcc lu} demonstrates that the value of $-\mathcal{L_U}$ increases as the number of clones increases, which violates the strict decline in Eqn.~(\ref{eq:fcc}).
+In contrast, in Figure~\ref{fig:fcc wp}, our proposed metric $-\mathcal{W}_{2}$ decreases, satisfying the property.

-\paragraph{On Feature Baby Constraint~(FBC)} We finally analyze the effect of feature baby, where we insert $k$ dimension zero-value vectors into the dataset $\mathcal{D}$.
-This created dataset is denoted as $\mathcal{D} \oplus \m 0^{k}$, and we examine the impact of $k$ in both metrics.
-Figure~\ref{fig:fbc lu} shows that the value of $-\mathcal{L_U}$ remains constant as $k$ increases, violating the inequality constraint in Equation~\ref{eq:fbc}.
-In contrast, Figure~\ref{fig:fbc wp} illustrates that our proposed metric $-\mathcal{W}_{2}$ decreases, satisfying the constraint.
+\paragraph{On Feature Baby Constraint} We proceed to analyze the effect of feature baby, where we insert $k$ dimensional zero vectors into each instance of $\mathcal{D}$.
+This modified dataset is denoted as $\mathcal{D} \oplus \m 0^{k}$, and we examine the impact of $k$ on both metrics.
+Figure~\ref{fig:fbc lu} shows that the value of $-\mathcal{L_U}$ remains constant as $k$ increases, violating the strict inequality constraint in Eqn.~(\ref{eq:fbc}).
+In contrast, Figure~\ref{fig:fbc wp} shows that our proposed metric $-\mathcal{W}_{2}$ decreases, satisfying the constraint.

-In summary, our empirical results align with our theoretical analysis, confirming that our proposed metric $-\mathcal{W}_{2}$ performs better than the existing metric $-\mathcal{L_U}$ in capturing feature redundancy and dimensional collapse.
+\paragraph{Summary of Synthetic Studies} In summary, our empirical results corroborate our theoretical analysis, confirming that our proposed metric $-\mathcal{W}_{2}$ outperforms the existing metric $-\mathcal{L_U}$ in capturing feature redundancy and dimensional collapse.